seanreed1111/DEV-NEW-PYTHON-PRECOURSE/diagnostic/147-convertArrayToObject2.md

 ```

-Do not change the input string.
+Do not mutate the input.
 Assume that all elements in the list will be of type 'str'.

 Note that the input may have a different number of elements than the given sample.
 For instance, if the input had 6 pairs of values instead of 3, your code should flexibly accommodate that.